TheLycorisRadiata/game_unity_spoopytreat/README.md

 ### ISSUES
 5. The camera can clip behind meshes.
 Cinemachine is a solution.
 6. Light sources flicker by themselves.
 Ghostbusters are busy so gotta call a bakery.
-7. The "MenuValidate" sound effect in MenuManager.NewGame() only plays the first time the method is called.